FabricMC/yarn/CONVENTIONS.md

 Avoid using the `@param` tag for documentation of methods.
 Add parameter documentations to the parameter itself instead of adding `@param` tags to its owner method, so Matcher can update them properly across Minecraft updates.
 However, you can use the tag for type parameters (such as `<T>` in `public class Lazy<T>`), which cannot be documented separately.

 Javadoc will take the first sentence, ended by the first `.`, as a brief description of the member you are documenting.
-Note that `.` from abbrieviations, such as `i.e.`, count.
+Note that `.` from abbreviations, such as `i.e.`, count.

 ### Packages